NoHandsMate/Simple-Shell/README.md

 # Limitations

-- cat won't work if no file is specified.
-That's because std::cin blocks signal catching
 - cd if no dir is specified does nothing.
 In the future this behavior will change to work like the "real" cd